Common Reed (Phragmites australis)

 Phragmites or Common Reed is an amazing plant in the natural world and has been utilized by humans for thousands of years.
 Phragmites is found on every continent except Antarctica, in a variety of aquatic and wetland habitats.
-The species can be divided into several varieties or subspecies depending on the authority.
-The European variety now classified as a subspecies by many is highly invasive in North American wetlands, it will even out compete, and replace invasive cattails and its North American phragmites sibling.
-It is most often found it wetlands, but can also make its way to less dry uplands.
+The species can be divided into several varieties or subspecies, depending on the authority.
+The European variety is now classified as a subspecies by many is highly invasive in North American wetlands.
+It will even out-compete and replace invasive cattails and its North American phragmites sibling.
+It is most often found in wetlands but can also make its way to less dry uplands.

-All varieties are very tall grasses and often much taller than other members of the plant community other than trees and small shrubs.
+All varieties are very tall grasses and often much taller than other plant community members other than trees and small shrubs.

 North American Phragmites

-Like most wetland grasses and sedges the native strain of phragmites is often found in thick stands that from a distance look like they lack other species.
+Like most wetland grasses and sedges, phragmites’ native strain is often found in thick stands that from a distance look like they lack other species.
 However, often there is a variety of other much shorter wetland plants growing under the tall Phragmites.
-This is because although the plants are tall they grow less densely than the invasive variety, but I have seen them growing very densely in a few locations.
+This is because although the plants are tall, they grow less densely than the invasive variety, but I have seen them growing very densely in a few locations.